Bloodstone Properties, Facts and Photos

 The History of Bloodstone

-Historically bloodstone has been associated with many supernatural powers.
+Historically, bloodstone has been associated with many supernatural powers.
 One of its most important uses was to control bleeding and heal wounds.

-The dark red inclusions in bloodstone were once likened to drops of blood.
-Legend says it was created at the foot of the cross during the crucifixion of Christ.
-This made it popular with the church.
+The dark red inclusions were once likened to drops of blood.
+Legend says bloodstone was created at the foot of the cross during Christ's crucifixion, which made it popular with the church.
+It's known to have been used as a carving material for scenes of the crucifixion.

-In ancient Rome bloodstone was used to preserve health and protect against deception.
+In ancient Rome, bloodstone was used to preserve health and protect against deception.
 It was also widely used as a seal for letters and documents.

-Pliny the Elder ancient Roman author and naturalist (23-79 AD) wrote;
+Pliny the Elder, ancient Roman author and naturalist (23-79 AD) wrote;

 "Heliotropium is found in Æthiopia, Africa, and Cyprus: it is of a leek-green colour, streaked with blood-red veins.
 From the circumstance that, if placed in a vessel of water and exposed to the full light of the sun, it changes to a reflected colour like that of blood; this being the case with the stone of Æthiopia more particularly.